-- Rejects the Governor's January proposed elimination of the Temporary Protected Status (TPS) Services program, which had proposed a cut of \$10 million General Fund in 2024-25 and ongoing. - Rejects the Governor's January proposed reduction in funding of \$5.2 million General Fund in 2024-25 and ongoing for the California State University Legal Services program.
-Full funding of \$7 million General Fund is maintained for this program. - Approves the Governor's January Budget Change Proposal for the Improving Operations to Support Immigrant and Refugee Children.
+- Rejects the Governor's January proposed elimination of the Temporary Protected Status (TPS) Services program with a cut of \$10 million General Fund in 2024-25 and ongoing. - Rejects the Governor's January proposed reduction in funding of \$5.2 million General Fund in 2024-25 and ongoing for the California State University Legal Services program. - Approves the Governor's January Budget Change Proposal for the Improving Operations to Support Immigrant and Refugee Children.
 The proposal is for permanent resources, including nine positions, to address new and increased workload of initiatives that support refugee and immigrant children, youth, and families.
-The cost for this is \$1.627 million (all federal funds) in 2024-25 and \$1.588 million (all federal funds) in 2025-26 and ongoing. - Approves the Governor's January Budget Change Proposal for the Refugee Resettlement Increased Staffing.
+The cost for this is \$1.627 million (all federal funds) in 2024-25 and \$1,588 million (all federal funds) in 2025-26 and ongoing.

+- Approves the Governor's January Budget Change Proposal for the Refugee Resettlement Increased Staffing.
 The proposal is for thirteen (13.0) permanent positions to address new and increased workload of federally funded initiatives that support refugee families.
-The cost for this is \$2.379 million (all federal funds) in 2024-25 and \$2.315 million (all federal funds) in 2025-26 and ongoing. - Rejects the Governor's May Revise proposal for a \$29 million General Fund one-time reduction to the Rapid Response dollars.
+The cost for this is \$2,379 million (all federal funds) in 2024-25 and \$2,315 million (all federal funds) in 2025-26 and ongoing. - Rejects the Governor's May Revise proposal for a \$29 million General Fund one-time reduction to the Rapid Response dollars.
 Additionally, adopts budget bill language to re-appropriate Rapid Response program funding from 2023-24 into 2024-25. - Early Action included reappropriation language for 2021 and 2022 funding for Rapid Response services at the border, which was intended to allow for the full utilization of these previously appropriated funds given administrative complications and continuing needs.